DB4SCW/hamawardz/README.md

 - Multiple rulesets for different awards in 1 event
 - Fully configurable autoimport for QSOs from other log programs, if the logbook database is accessible on the same database connection

-## Hamawards is not for you, if...
+## Hamawardz is not for you, if...

-- Your event does not have fixed participants (hamawards requires each event callsign to be explicitly registered in the software)
+- Your event does not have fixed participants (hamawardz requires each event callsign to be explicitly registered in the software)
 - Your award rules are something like "Have x QSOs with any random German operator"
 - Your ruleset requires that the applicants for awards have to send in their logs instead of the event callsign operators